Research Selection: Curated Abstracts by Dr. Pruski

 Bennett, D. S. (2019).
 Cryopreserved amniotic membrane and umbilical cord particulate for managing pain caused by facet joint syndrome.
 Medicine, 98(10). doi: 10.1097/md.0000000000014745

-Human Fetal Tissue Transplantation: Amniotic Fluid Cell Therapy to Relieve Disc-Related Low Back Pain and Its Efficacy Comparison with Long-Acting Steroid Injection
+Human Fetal Tissue Transplantation: Regenerative Medicine Therapy Cell Therapy to Relieve Disc-Related Low Back Pain and Its Efficacy Comparison with Long-Acting Steroid Injection

 Introduction: There are many problems in case of treatment of the patients reporting with degenerated disc with or without disc prolapse, desiccation, bulge, or compression of the adjacent nerves and its implications.
 Most of the patients with chronic discogenic back pain, without specific history of trauma, are on geriatric age group.
 In this age group, low back pain is associated with varying degree of age-induced degenerative osteoporosis, spondylosis, spondyloarthrosis, intervertebral disc prolapse, or even compression collapse apart from other problems like diabetic background, hypertension, ischemic heart disease, chronic obstructive pulmonary disorder, dyslipidemia, and hypothyroidism.
 MRI presentation of a typical geriatric presentation of low back pain is shown (Figs. 19.1, 19.2, and 19.3).